NH35/Taquin/README.md

 # Taquin
-A terminak's Taquin Game in C
+A terminal's Taquin Game in C in french

 ![Game ScreenShot](demo.JPG)